proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/nics/cxgbe.rst

 Features
 --------

-CXGBE PMD has support for:
+CXGBE and CXGBEVF PMD has support for:

 - Multiple queues for TX and RX
 - Receiver Side Steering (RSS)
+  Receiver Side Steering (RSS) on IPv4, IPv6, IPv4-TCP/UDP, IPv6-TCP/UDP.
+  For 4-tuple, enabling 'RSS on TCP' and 'RSS on TCP + UDP' is supported.
 - VLAN filtering
 - Checksum offload
 - Promiscuous mode
 - All multicast mode
 - Port hardware statistics
 - Jumbo frames
+- Flow API - Support for both Wildcard (LE-TCAM) and Exact (HASH) match filters.

 Limitations
 -----------

-The Chelsio T5 devices provide two/four ports but expose a single PCI bus address, thus, librte_pmd_cxgbe registers itself as a PCI driver that allocates one Ethernet device per detected port.
+The Chelsio Terminator series of devices provide two/four ports but expose a single PCI bus address, thus, librte_pmd_cxgbe registers itself as a PCI driver that allocates one Ethernet device per detected port.

 For this reason, one cannot whitelist/blacklist a single port without whitelisting/blacklisting the other ports on the same device.

+.. _t5-nics:

 Supported Chelsio T5 NICs
 -------------------------